yuh-m/42_born2beroot/README.md

    - Prohibit root login as authentication method
    - Enable pubkey Authentication

- - After restarting the SSH check if the only socket available, otherwise map you network interface, ip adress, netmask and gateway.
-At least on my case it was being cause by having DHCP enabled on default and setting a static ip
+ - After restarting the SSH check if the port 4242 is the only one in use. otherwise map you network interface, ip adress, netmask and gateway.
+At least on my case it was being cause by having DHCP enabled on default, and the solution was setting a static ip to that port
   - https://www.efficientip.com/what-is-dhcp-and-why-is-it-important/
   - https://brunopontes.com.br/ensino/semestres/2018.1/soredes/guia_pratico_configuracao_rede_debian